 In most MSPs, there’s far too much data for one person to document everything – nor would one employee have the skill to do so.
 Typically, after establishing a hierarchy of systems requiring documentation, the next step is delegating some of the documenting operations to your managers and employees.

 However, with an automated platform, employees can remain focused on their daily tasks without worrying about manual documentation.
 Instead of inputting overwhelming amounts of data by hand, the technical documentation software integrates with other MSP systems to create maximum visibility throughout your organization.

 5. Develop and Use a Standard Approach for Documentation

 The final step of implementing documentation is to standardize the IT documentation process.
 Previously, documenting various systems would make up a substantial part of each team member’s daily tasks, as employees worked to ensure that all systems were updated and accessible.

-With a cloud-based documentation platform, your employees and clients can enjoy standardized, scalable documentation without the time and effort required to log each network manually.
-Further, technicians and other employees can access timely feedback and training to implement new procedures efficiently and consistently.
+With a cloud-based documentation system, your employees and clients can enjoy standardized, scalable online documentation without the time and effort required to log each network manually.
+Further, technical writers or technicians as well as other employees can access timely feedback and training to implement new procedures efficiently and consistently.

 Frequently Asked Questions

 What are the two types of system documentation?